macy111/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: We just need to add two diagonal units to our program and add them to unitlist.
+A: At first, we should create two diagonal units.
+Secondly, we can add them to unitlist.
+At last, since unitlist already contains two diagonal units, the constraints(eliminate,only_choice,naked_twins) will be applied to diagonal too.
 ### Install

 This project requires **Python 3**.